January 29, 2023

 Yale–Brown Obsessive–Compulsive Scale

-The Yale–Brown Obsessive–Compulsive Scale (Y–BOCS) is a standardized rating scale with both clinician-administered and self-report versions available.
-The Y–BOCS measures 10 items concerning obsessions and compulsions, and is considered the “gold standard” in the measurement of obsessive–compulsive disorder (OCD) symptom severity and treatment response.[1]Measurement of risk-taking in obsessive-compulsive disorder (Steketee & Frost, 1994)[2] Dimensional structure of the Yale–Brown Obsessive-Compulsive Scale (Y–BOCS) (Moritz et al., 2002)
+The Yale–Brown Obsessive–Compulsive Scale (Y–BOCS) is a standardized rating scale with both clinician-administered and self-report versions available that measures obsessions and compulsions, and is considered the “gold standard” in the measurement of obsessive–compulsive disorder (OCD) symptom severity and treatment response.[1]Measurement of risk-taking in obsessive-compulsive disorder (Steketee & Frost, 1994)[2] Dimensional structure of the Yale–Brown Obsessive-Compulsive Scale (Y–BOCS) (Moritz et al., 2002)

 Basic information